OlehK25/todoo/README.md

-# 📃 Todo List Web Aplication
+# 📃 Todo List Web Application

 A basic project that allows you to manage and plan your day, saving all tasks in a convenient service.
  > Visit the live app [here]() `(I'm currently  working on this project)`